Privacy Policy

 Yes, your personal information may be disclosed to third parties in the circumstances below.

-Personal information collected by us may be disclosed to third parties who assist us with providing the Platform and our Services.
+Personal information collected by us may be disclosed to third parties who assist us with providing the Platform and our Services, such as our client support service provider.

 Your personal information may be disclosed to our professional advisors including lawyers, accountants, tax advisors and auditors.

-From time to time, SoupedUp may disclose personal information to third parties who may be located overseas.
-Please be aware that privacy laws in other countries may not be equivalent to those in Australia.
-Before disclosing personal information to overseas recipients, SoupedUp takes reasonable steps to ensure that such recipients handle personal information in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles, and that appropriate contractual and technical safeguards are in place to restrict access to authorised personnel only.
+From time to time, these third parties may be located overseas including in India, UK, and the USA.
+Please be aware that the privacy laws in other countries might not be the same as in Australia.
+Before we disclose personal information to overseas recipients, we take reasonable steps to ensure that the overseas recipients will handle personal information in accordance with the Privacy Act and the APPs.

 For legal reasons, other disclosures may need to be made to law enforcement agencies, government agencies, courts or external advisors or as otherwise required or authorised by law.